xmagor/CTF-Writeups/README.md

 So I hope you enjoy it and you could clarify your doubts and learn.

-> Do it for the pleasure of challenge yourself.
+> Do it for the pleasure of challenging yourself.